konstructs/konstructs.github.io/documentation/roadmap.md

 * Write a plugin!
 We needs hundreds of plugins to make this game interesting.
 It can be really simple things like a new block, to really advanced things like a mob AI.
 Plugins can be written in both Scala and Java.

 * Help us with the documentation.
-There is a lot of work to write good and easy to understand documentation and help in that department is really helpful both for us and for new developers.
+There is a lot of work to write good and easy to understandable documentation and help in that department is really helpful both for us and for new developers.

 * Play the game!
 We need a lot of players to test things and make sure that things do not break, that things are fun and balanced, that the game run smooths and is playable on all supported platforms.
 Report problems and we will look in to them.